goldlabel-apps/kart/README.md

 ## Listingslab Kart WordPress Plugin

-> __Aptitude Test__.
-Please answer the following multiple choice question correctly to continue Select all true statements
+> __Take the Aptitude Test__.
+Answer the following multiple choice question correctly to continue Select all true statements from the following
-:negative_squared_cross_mark: WordPress is Great
+:negative_squared_cross_mark: &nbsp;WordPress is Great
-:negative_squared_cross_mark: WordPress is Rubbish
+:negative_squared_cross_mark: &nbsp;WordPress is Rubbish
-:negative_squared_cross_mark: WordPress is the platform on which 60% of ALL websites are built
+:negative_squared_cross_mark: &nbsp;WordPress is the platform on which 60% of ALL websites are built

 #### Docs
 [Documentation](./docs) for WordPress Administrators, Developers and DevOps